 |Range from a full charge/tank||160 miles (summer) 130 miles (winter)||501 miles|

-If you purchase an electric car and are able to charge it at home (always a cheaper option than public charging), you will see your electricity bill increase - in some cases it will nearly double.
+If you purchase an electric car and are able to charge it at home (always a cheaper option than public charging), you will see your electricity bill increase - in some cases it could nearly double.
 However, when you compare it to the cost of filling up your petrol or diesel car, electric cars are overwhelmingly cheaper.
-You will realise those savings several times over by not having to visit a fuel station.

 Why are electric cars more expensive to buy?